-Do you love conducting research?
-Do you enjoy engaging with students?
+Do you love conducting research and engaging with students?
 Can you envision yourself working in academia?
 Then you're probably interested in learning how to become a college professor.
 What are the basic requirements for becoming a college professor?
 What specific steps should you take in order to become one?

 Feature Image: Georgia Southern/Flickr